Covering convex bodies and the Closest Vector Problem: Using (2,epsilon) -coverings for the Closest Vector Problem

 In the case a lattice vector is returned, then since the $Q_i$ are a \twocov of $K$.
 Since $U$ and $L$ are valid upper and lower bounds for $f$ at the beginning of the algorithm, we see that throughout the algorithm, the following invariant is maintained:

 If the algorithm terminates, then $U-L \leq 3$ since $U$ and $L$ are both integers.
 Thus, because of the above invariant, the lattice vector $x \in \Lambda(A)$ returned satisfies

 It remains to be shown that the binary search terminates in $O(\frac{1}{\epsilon}(\log(n) + \log(b))$ steps.
 Indeed, for some $U$ and $L$, let $U_{new}$, $L_{new}$ be the $U$ and $L$ after having executed step $2$ once.
 If $U-L \geq 6$, it is straightforward to check that $U_{new}-L_{new} \leq \frac{3}{4}(U-L)$.
 If $4 \leq U-L \leq 5$, $U_{new}-L_{new} \leq (U-L)-1$.
-Since $U-L \leq \log_{1+\epsilon}(n^{5/2}2^{(n^2 + n)b})$ at the beginning of the algorithm, we are done after $\log_{5/4}(\log_{1+\epsilon}(n^{5/2}2^{(n^2 + n)b})) = O(\log(\frac{1}{\epsilon})(\log(n) + \log(b)))$ iterations. \end{proof}
+Since $U-L \leq \log_{1+\epsilon}(n^{5/2}2^{(n^2 + n)b})$ at the beginning of the algorithm, we are done after $\log_{5/4}(\log_{1+\epsilon}(n^{5/2}2^{(n^2 + n)b})) = O(\log(1+\frac{1}{\epsilon})(\log(n) + \log(b)))$ iterations. \end{proof}

-\begin{corollary}[$(1+\epsilon)$-approximate $\text{CVP}$ for polytopes and zonotopes] Let $K$ be a origin symmetric polytope with $m$ facets or a zonotope with $m$ generators.
-Then for any $\epsilon \in (0,1)$, the $(1+\epsilon)$-approximate \cvp[K] problem can be solved deterministically in time $O(\poly(n,b, \frac{1}{\epsilon})2^{O(n+m)}\log(1/\epsilon)^{m})$ and space $O(\poly(n)2^n)$. \end{corollary} \begin{proof} Run the algorithm in Theorem~\ref{2-epsilon:det-solver} for $\epsilon/7$ in place of $\epsilon$ on a \twocov of $K$ constructed in the proof of Proposition~\ref{covering:zonotope} or \ref{covering:polytope}.
+\begin{corollary}[$(1+\epsilon)$-approximate $\text{CVP}$ for polytopes and zonotopes] Let $K$ be a full-dimensional origin symmetric polytope with $m$ facets or a full-dimensional zonotope with $m$ generators (in particular, $m\geq n$).
+Then for any $\epsilon \in (0,1)$, the $(1+\epsilon)$-approximate \cvp[K] problem can be solved deterministically in time $O(\poly(n,b, \frac{1}{\epsilon})2^{O(n+m)}\log(1+1/\epsilon)^{m})$ and space $O(\poly(n)2^n)$. \end{corollary} \begin{proof} Replace $\epsilon$ by $\epsilon/7$ and run the algorithm in Theorem~\ref{2-epsilon:det-solver} on a \twocov of $K$ constructed in the proof of Proposition~\ref{covering:zonotope} or \ref{covering:polytope}.
 To avoid a space requirement depending on the number of convex bodies $N$ required in the \twocov for $K$, every time we call step $2(a)$ of the algorithm, for each $i \in [N]$, we first calculate $Q_i$ and then run the appropriately scaled 2-approximate \cvp{} instance.

 \end{proof}

 \begin{remark} The preceding corollary is the reason why we opted to describe a \twocov with symmetric convex bodies for symmetric polytopes in Proposition~\ref{covering:polytope}: The algorithm of Dadush and Kun can handle non-symmetric norms $\|\cdot\|_K$, provided $0$ is in some sense "close" to the centroid of $K$, for more details see \cite{DBLP:journals/toc/DadushK16}.
 Since calculating deterministically the centroid is a hard problem and no efficient algorithms are known, see \cite{DBLP:conf/compgeom/Rademacher07}, we would most likely have to resort to a randomized algorithm to approximate the centroid which in turn randomizes our boosting procedure. \end{remark}